-Verbena hastata, Verbena simplex
+Verbena hastata, Verbena simplex, Verbena officinalis

-The leaves and roots of Blue Vervain are a valuable alternative medicine used as an antidiarrheal, analgesic, anthelmintic, antiperiodic, astringent, diaphoretic, emetic, emmenagogue, expectorant, sedative, tonic, vermifuge, vulnerary.
+The leaves and roots of Blue Vervain herb are a valuable alternative medicine used as an antidiarrheal, analgesic, anthelmintic, antiperiodic, astringent, diaphoretic, emetic, emmenagogue, expectorant, sedative, tonic, vermifuge, vulnerary.
 It is useful in intermittent fevers, ulcers, pleurisy, scrofula, gravel, easing pain in the bowels and expelling worms.
 A very strong infusion is emetic.
-As a medicinal poultice it is good in headache and rheumatism.
+As a poultice, it is said to be good in headache and rheumatism.

 Medical research has detected the presents of adenosine, aucubin, beta-carotene, caffeic-acid, citral, hastatoside, lupeol, ursolic-acid, verbenalin, verbenin, and other chemical constituents in this plant which prove these uses to be valid.
 But much more research needs to be done on this herb and its constituents.
 It may prove to be useful in treating many cancers and other diseases.

-Folklore Iroquois witchcraft medicine, cold infusion of smashed leaves used to make an obnoxious person leave.
+In Iroquois witchcraft medicine, cold infusion of smashed leaves used to make an obnoxious person leave.
 Vervain was considered a cure-all and sacred plant, helping to save those of the medieval plagues.
 The name Vervain is derived from the Celtic ferfaen, from fer (to drive away) and faen (a stone), as the plant was much used for affections of the bladder.
 Another derivation is given by some authors from Herba veneris, because of the aphrodisiac qualities attributed to it by the Ancients.
 Priests used it for sacrifices, and hence the name Herba Sacra.
 The name Verbena was the classical Roman name for ’altar-plants’ in general, it was used in various rites and incantations, and employed by magicians and sorcerers.

 Article by Deb Jackson & Karen Bergeron